 8. Spread Positivity

 No one stays motivated for a longer period to do the same task without any hope of advancement or promotion.
-No hope of promotion leads to unmotivated employee.
+No hope of promotion leads to the unmotivated employee.
 Based on performance reviews, you should promote your employees.
 It keeps the employees motivated because they know that they are working towards something and can benefit by working hard.

 10. Be Welcoming